pnf/girder/README.md

 There is not yet any automatic recovery, which would entail checking on launch for backup queues and then transferring their content to request queues.
 This is coming soon....

+Of course Redis itself might go down, but I've decided that this presumably rare occurrence is sufficiently mitigated by referential transparency.
+In the event of an "outage," it may be necessary to resubmit external requests to the system.

 ## License